test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2021_Pilot/RNAseq_DGE_JN/Example_RNAseq_DGE_JN/RNAseq_DGE_JN_Answer_Key.md

 ---
 ### Section 1b.
 Import the Data

-Use the contrasts table above to answer the following questions:
+**Use the contrasts table above to answer the following questions:**
 1. How many comparisons are shown?
 What are they?
-2
+	> 2
+	>
-FLT vs GC and GC vs FLT
+	> FLT vs GC and GC vs FLT

 2. For the comparisons indicated above, if geneA is up-regulated in the FLT samples, will the log fold change of geneA's expression be positive or negative in the FLT v GC comparison?
 What about in the GC v FLT comparison?
-Positive in the FLT v GC comparison
+	> Positive in the FLT v GC comparison
+	>
-Negative in the GC v FLT comparison
+	> Negative in the GC v FLT comparison

-Recall: Why does the RSEM raw counts table contain values other than integers in the first place?
+**Recall: Why does the RSEM raw counts table contain values other than integers in the first place?**
-Because it is the maximum likelihood estimation of gene counts, not necessarily whole gene counts
+> Because it is the maximum likelihood estimation of gene counts, not necessarily whole gene counts

+---
-1c.
+### Section 1c.
 Make DESeqDataSet Object

 Based on the summary(dds) output, answer the following question:
 1. How many genes are stored in the DESeqDataSet object?